kongying-tavern/docs/src/en/manual/guide/restore-recover/progress.md

 ![](/imgs/en/manual/restore-recover/3.png)

-Once comfirmed, a new save named "Restored Save" will be created to store the restored progress
+Once confirmed, a new save named "Restored Save" will be created to store the restored progress

 ![](/imgs/en/manual/restore-recover/4.png)